 A Training Program on the Prevention of Child Abuse

 All those who minister to children or young people are to be educated about the nature of child sexual abuse, how it is perpetrated, how to report it, and strategies for prevention.
 The Diocese of Salina has implemented a training program by the name of “CMGConnect”.
 CMGConnect is a national program, widely in use in dioceses throughout the United States.
 It is a web-based on-line training program that specializes in helping churches and religious organizations create safe environments for children and youth.
 The program is mandatory for all adults [employees or volunteers] who interact on a regular basis with children in the Salina Diocese.
+Youth in grades 9-12 who work with other minors on a regular basis will do their own training through CMG connect, which covers safe and appropriate ways to interact with others.
+Youth in grades 6-8 who interact on a regular basis with children will read and sign a code of conduct, with their parents, which outlines their promise to demonstrate good moral character as to serve as Catholic Christian role models.

 Criminal Background Check